Online Intensive Psychoanalytic Psychotherapy Program (Online IPPP)

 The Online IPPP is a 28-week, practice oriented, totally interactive educational program.
 It is designed for working clinicians who wish to learn the Interpersonal psychoanalytic perspective but are unable to come to New York City to participate in our in-person program.
 The Online IPPP will be conducted via ZOOM, an online interactive teaching medium, which is used by many universities for interactive distance learning.
 Both the New York based and the Online IPPP programs enable students to deepen their clinical work and learn to apply new theoretical concepts to clinical situations.
 Through coursework, clinical case seminars and a collegial peer experience, clinicians will learn to approach their work with an increasingly sophisticated psychodynamic sensibility.

 Weekly training consists of two elements: lectures in theory and group case seminars.
 The 28 week program is comprised of four modules, each seven weeks in duration.
-Training will be held online on Wednesdays from 1/9/19 to 8/7/19.
 The theory class is 75 minutes long, with a 15 minute break, followed by the group case seminar for another 75 minutes.
 Based on teacher schedules, the order of the two classes may occasionally be flipped.

 9:00AM - 10:15AM ET